liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 addition, there are configuration files for the libraries and frameworks Liferay depends on, like Struts and Spring.
-Configuration could be accomplished using fewer files with more properties in each, but maintenance and use is made easier by splitting up the configration properties into several files.
+Configuration could be accomplished using fewer files with more properties in each, but maintenance and use is made easier by splitting up the configuration properties into several files.
 For advanced customization needs, it may be useful to override the configuration specified in multiple configuration files.
 Liferay provides a clean way to do this from an Ext plugin without modifying the original files.